 Catholic University of America

-Lexi is a talented and engaging person who joined the Academy in 2013.
+Lexi was a talented and engaging person who joined Academy One Goalkeeping in 2013.
 She was already one of the top goalkeepers in college soccer.
 Lexi grew up in Bergen County New Jersey.
 She played club soccer for TSF Academy and Arsenal Soccer Club.
 She had great success as a club player for two of the top club teams in New Jersey and the Northeast US.
 As a high school player, she was a three-year starting goalkeeper at Pascack Valley High School.
 Lexi was a two-time First Team All-Division Big North Conference selection.
-She led the team to a 16-4-1 record her senior year with 104 saves and only 14 goals against.
+She led Pascack Valley to a 16-4-1 record in her senior year.
+She managed to get 104 saves and only allowed 14 goals.
 Lexi was an All-County selection as a Senior in 2011/2012.
-She graduated as an honor student and one of the finest goalkeepers in the school's history.
+She graduated as an honor student and was of the finest goalkeepers in the school's history.
 Lexi chose Catholic University of America for academics and soccer.
-It is no coincidence that Catholic’s most successful run in program history happened during Lexi’s career as the starting goalkeeper.
+Unsurprisingly, Catholic University women's soccer program saw their most success in schools history during Lexi’s tenure as the starting goalkeeper.
 A four-year starter in goal, Lexi graduated holding seven different CUA goalkeeping records, along with a degree in civil engineering.
 After two seasons of hard work and dedication to reestablish CUA Women’s Soccer as a championship caliber team, Lexi and the Cardinals took the Landmark Conference and Mid-Atlantic region by storm in 2014.
 The road to the conference title, a Top 25 national ranking, and NCAA Tournament was led by the First Team All-Landmark and Second Team All-Region goalkeeper, as she set single season program records for wins (15), shutouts (10) and goals against average (0.67).
-The River Vale, New Jersey, native continued that success in 2015 as the senior captain led the Cardinals to back-to-back conference championships and a second consecutive trip to the second round of the NCAA Tournament.
+The River Vale, New Jersey, native continued that success in 2015 as the senior captain as she the Cardinals to back-to-back conference championships.
+She also took the cardinals to two consecutive trips to the second round of the NCAA Tournament.
 Lexi bested her own record for wins in a season with 17, which helped her post career records for wins (47), shutouts (25), and goals against average (0.98).
 Lexi also set the mark with 75 career starts and recorded 279 saves in four years.
 Lexi’s phenomenal career closed as one of only a handful of players in CUA history to be named to four all-conference teams – First Team All-Landmark in 2012 and 2014; Second Team All-Landmark in 2013 and 2015.
 She was selected to both the NSCAA All-Mid-Atlantic Regio n Second Team and ECAC D3 South All-Star First Team in 2014.
 Finally, Lexi made the Landmark Conference Honor Roll each of her eligible years.
 Lexi graduated from Catholic as the greatest goalkeeper in the school's history.
 During every Summer while at Catholic, Lexi was busy interning.
 She interned with The Institute for World Politics, James Davis Construction, and Balfour Beatty Construction.
 The internship with Balfour Beatty led to a permanent position with the company upon her graduating from Catholic University.
-She has been a Project Engineer, Senior Project Engineer, Assistant Superintendent, and Assistant Project Manager.
-Lexi lives in the Washington D.C. area with her rogue husband.
+Since graduating Catholic University, she has been a Project Engineer, Senior Project Engineer, Assistant Superintendent, and Assistant Project Manager.
+Lexi currently lives in the Washington D.C. area with her rogue husband.

 Catholic University of America

-Lexi is a talented and engaging person who joined the Academy in 2013.
+Lexi was a talented and engaging person who joined Academy One Goalkeeping in 2013.
 She was already one of the top goalkeepers in college soccer.
 Lexi grew up in Bergen County New Jersey.
 She played club soccer for TSF Academy and Arsenal Soccer Club.
 She had great success as a club player for two of the top club teams in New Jersey and the Northeast US.
 As a high school player, she was a three-year starting goalkeeper at Pascack Valley High School.
 Lexi was a two-time First Team All-Division Big North Conference selection.
-She led the team to a 16-4-1 record her senior year with 104 saves and only 14 goals against.
+She led Pascack Valley to a 16-4-1 record in her senior year.
+She managed to get 104 saves and only allowed 14 goals.
 Lexi was an All-County selection as a Senior in 2011/2012.
-She graduated as an honor student and one of the finest goalkeepers in the school's history.
+She graduated as an honor student and was of the finest goalkeepers in the school's history.
 Lexi chose Catholic University of America for academics and soccer.
-It is no coincidence that Catholic’s most successful run in program history happened during Lexi’s career as the starting goalkeeper.
+Unsurprisingly, Catholic University women's soccer program saw their most success in schools history during Lexi’s tenure as the starting goalkeeper.
 A four-year starter in goal, Lexi graduated holding seven different CUA goalkeeping records, along with a degree in civil engineering.
 After two seasons of hard work and dedication to reestablish CUA Women’s Soccer as a championship caliber team, Lexi and the Cardinals took the Landmark Conference and Mid-Atlantic region by storm in 2014.
 The road to the conference title, a Top 25 national ranking, and NCAA Tournament was led by the First Team All-Landmark and Second Team All-Region goalkeeper, as she set single season program records for wins (15), shutouts (10) and goals against average (0.67).
-The River Vale, New Jersey, native continued that success in 2015 as the senior captain led the Cardinals to back-to-back conference championships and a second consecutive trip to the second round of the NCAA Tournament.
+The River Vale, New Jersey, native continued that success in 2015 as the senior captain as she the Cardinals to back-to-back conference championships.
+She also took the cardinals to two consecutive trips to the second round of the NCAA Tournament.
 Lexi bested her own record for wins in a season with 17, which helped her post career records for wins (47), shutouts (25), and goals against average (0.98).
 Lexi also set the mark with 75 career starts and recorded 279 saves in four years.
 Lexi’s phenomenal career closed as one of only a handful of players in CUA history to be named to four all-conference teams – First Team All-Landmark in 2012 and 2014; Second Team All-Landmark in 2013 and 2015.
 She was selected to both the NSCAA All-Mid-Atlantic Regio n Second Team and ECAC D3 South All-Star First Team in 2014.
 Finally, Lexi made the Landmark Conference Honor Roll each of her eligible years.
 Lexi graduated from Catholic as the greatest goalkeeper in the school's history.
 During every Summer while at Catholic, Lexi was busy interning.
 She interned with The Institute for World Politics, James Davis Construction, and Balfour Beatty Construction.
 The internship with Balfour Beatty led to a permanent position with the company upon her graduating from Catholic University.
-She has been a Project Engineer, Senior Project Engineer, Assistant Superintendent, and Assistant Project Manager.
-Lexi lives in the Washington D.C. area with her rogue husband.
+Since graduating Catholic University, she has been a Project Engineer, Senior Project Engineer, Assistant Superintendent, and Assistant Project Manager.
+Lexi currently lives in the Washington D.C. area with her rogue husband.

 Andrew Harris